Puerto Rico Feature

 Hang 10 in Rincón

 When talk turns to the big one that got away, forget it!
-The waters off Puerto Rico teem with feisty game fish just waiting to get a bite of your hook.
+The waters off Puerto Rico teem with feisty game fish.
 Take your pick of where to set out from: Fajardo and La Parguera are both great bases.
-Regardless of season, there's sure to be dolphin fish, tuna, wahoo, and sailfish to wrestle.
+Regardless of the season, there's sure to be tuna, wahoo, and sailfish to wrestle.
 In September you can cast for a champion trophy during the International Light Tackle Blue Marlin Tournament.

 San Juan National Historic Site

-The U.S. National Parks Service maintains this huge colonial military complex, comprising Castillo El Morro and Castillo San Cristóbal.
+The U.S. National Park Service maintains this huge colonial military complex, which includes Castillo San Felipe del Morro and Castillo San Cristóbal.
 A visit to Old San Juan is not complete without exploring these twin fortresses.
 Park rangers offer fascinating tours of the tunnels, cannon batteries, and barracks, which today feature museum pieces recalling a once-glorious past.

 El Yunque National Forest